Meet Terry and Jo and their two adult children

 - A claim was made on the house by Julie’s former de facto partner for half its value, even though Julie's parents had gifted the first $125,000 to help their daughter get started.

-What could Julie's parents have done differently to stop them losing their $125,000 in the Family Law Court financial settlement?
+What could Julie's parents have done differently to stop them from losing their $125,000 in the Family Law Court financial settlement?

 Debts are considered to be property and therefore an asset of the Creditor.
 As such, they can be forgiven or assigned to another person by its owner.